roman-milk/roman-milk.github.io/just-a-cumrag.md

+===

- ****** Just A Cumrag Ch.
-03 ****** bysex4every1© "Get up." he ordered.
+"Get up." he ordered.
 "The guy that works the afternoon shift will be here in an hour and I want to be done with you by the time he gets here."
 I got up and followed him -- like a good little slut -- into the empty store.

  "Wait here." he said as he walked to the front door, turned the 'OPEN/CLOSED' sign and bolted the door in two places.
 For a second I thought he was going to fuck me right in the middle of the store, but no such luck!
 Instead, he led me to the back of the store, where we entered a narrow, dark hallway; at the end of which we took a left.